 Monday – Friday 11 a.m – 4 p.m.

 Participation in any group exercise class requires completion of the Membership Agreement and Acknowledgement of Risk Form if you are not already a Fitness Center member.

 Group exercise classes change each semester.
-For summer 2016 (May – August), we will be offering:
+For fall 2016, we will be offering: